oxy86/attendance/README.md

 ## Run the app

-Run the development server:
+Now you are ready to run the development server:

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the app running.
+You should be able to login using the credentials you defined in Step 4.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Learn More